 At Queensborough, the college experience is a partnership among our students, faculty, staff and YOU – the family members of our students.
 We share the same goal – to ensure the success of our new students from the point of admission through graduation.

 Our approach is unique, intentional and personal.
-All incoming, first time freshmen, based on their intended program of study, are assigned to one of our six FRESHMAN ACADMIES:
+All students, based on their intended program of study, are assigned to one of our five Queensborouh Academies:

 Clustered around related programs of study, each Academy offers special classes and learning opportunities, as well as a range of extracurricular and support activities.
-Every new freshman is assigned a FRESHMAN ADVISOR, affiliated with the appropriate academy, who guides new students through the registration process and their first two semesters of college.
+Every new freshman is assigned a Academy Advisor, affiliated with the appropriate academy, who guides new students through the registration process and their first two semesters of college.

-Incoming Freshmen will be given an appointment to meet with their Freshman Advisor after they have taken the CUNY Assessment Test.
+Incoming Freshmen will be given an appointment to meet with their Academy Advisor after they have taken the CUNY Assessment Test.
 New freshmen advisement will run from mid-May through June.

 Before advisement and registration, new students must take the following actions: